Go back

 Because Army ROTC is an elective, students may participate during their freshman and sophomore years without any obligation to join the Army.
 Students who choose to participate in Army ROTC throughout their college careers will participate in challenging physical and mental exercises to prepare to be commissioned as officers in the Army.
 Junior military officers are paid very competitively with respect to recent college graduates in numerous fields, receive full medical and dental benefits, have 30 days of paid vacation per year and have outstanding continuing educational opportunities, among many other benefits.

-Students may join the ROTC program as freshman, sophomores, or juniors (two-year program) with the attendance of summer camp (30 days) the summer prior to fall of your junior year.
+Students may join the ROTC program as freshmen, sophomores, or juniors (two-year program) with the attendance of summer camp (30 days) the summer prior to fall of your junior year.
 Email Mr. Julius Kelley at kelleyj@apsu.edu or Julius.r.kelley.civ@ army.mil for additional guidance.

 Return to Top of Page